alexvictoor/netty-livereload/README.md

     java -jar netty-livereload-0.1-allinone.jar PATH

 *PATH* being the path to the folder containing your web files.
+This "all in one" jar is available for [download](https://oss.sonatype.org/service/local/repositories/releases/content/com/github/alexvictoor/netty-livereload/0.1/netty-livereload-0.1-allinone.jar) from maven central

 How to embed the livereload server in your application
 --------------------------